millerdev/pyxt/README.md

 - `python EXECUTABLE SCOPE OPTIONS...` - Run selected text or entire file (depending on `SCOPE`) with the given Python `EXECUTABLE` (or virtualenv) and show the result, which consists of printed output plus non-null result of the final expression.
-Accept (by pressing Enter) the result quick-pick item to copy it to the clipboard.
+Accept (by pressing Enter) the result to copy it to the clipboard.
   VS Code command: _PyXT: Python_

 The command name should not be typed when it is invoked directly via its